TheRemover/fail2ban-aws-nacl/README.md

   -v, --verbose         Verbose logging
   </pre>

   If used with Fail2Ban, aws.conf needs to be copied to the Fail2Ban action.d folder and jail.local needs to be copeid to the Fail2ban folder to set the default ban action.
+The location of the aws_nacl.py script will need to be specified for your use case in aws.conf.

+  AWS User ID and Pass for awscli will need to be configured prior to first run.